 To explore the post further or for any queries you may have, please contact:

 The University of Leeds is committed to providing equal opportunities for all and offers a range of family friendly policies.
-The University is a charter member of Athena SWAN and holds the Bronze award.
-The School of Medicine holds the Gold award.
-We are committed to being an inclusive medical school that values all staff, and we are happy to consider job share applications and requests for flexible working arrangements from our employees.
+The School of Medicine holds a Gold Athena Swan award.
+We are committed to being an inclusive Medical School that values all staff, and we are happy to consider job share applications and requests for flexible working arrangements from our employees.

 Location: Leeds - Main Campus